michaelpj/termsandtruthconditions/_posts/2024-09-03-lsp-good-bad-ugly.md

 Major changes to the spec are driven by internal forces inside Microsoft.
 For example, the latest version of the spec adds a bunch of new content for supporting notebooks.
-That doesn't look to me like something the community was particularly asking for, but I guess some PM inside Microsoft decided they wanted VSCode to support it, so now it's in the spec.
+That doesn't look to me like something the community was particularly asking for, but I guess some PM inside Microsoft decided they wanted VSCode to support notebooks, so now it's in the spec.

 There is zero open discussion of features before they are added to the spec.
 Typically they are implemented in VSCode, and then the specification is updated as a _fait accompli_ to document those changes.